zeenix/zeenix/README.md

 I'm an experienced Rust developer.
 I have worked on various Linux-based solutions over the past 22 years on different levels, from kernel to UI applications.
 I am eager to learn new technologies and a quick-learner.

 In the last 5 years in (mostly) my spare time, I created and maintain a Rust crate that makes D-Bus very easy, called [zbus].
-It has become **the** way to do D-Bus in Rust.
+Through systematic performance optimization, I achieved a 95% performance improvement ([presented at FOSDEM 2025][fz25]), making it not only the easiest but also one of the fastest ways to do D-Bus in Rust.
 It's a project I'm particularly proud of.

 ## Top Skills 😎